Pylons/pyramid_openapi3/examples/todoapp/README.md

 * Getting a 400 BadRequest response for an empty POST request
 * Getting a 400 BadRequest response for a POST request when `title` is too long (over 40 characters).

 All of these examples are covered with tests that you can run with `$ python -m unittest tests.py`.
+The tests need the Python webtest module installed.
+If your virtualenv is still activated you can install it with `pip install webtest`.

 ## Further read